Private Applicator Licensing and Training

 How much does the license cost?

 If you are getting a new license, the Montana Department of Agriculture will prorate the cost depending on the year within the cycle.
 If you receive your license in Broadwater County in 2018, the cost is $24.
-When you renew at the end of the cycle the cost will be $60.
+When you renew at the beginning of the new cycle, the cost will be $60.
 License fees were increased by House Bill 126 during the 2017 legislative session.

 How many credits do I need to recertify and how much time to I have?